br08/lotto/README.md

-A simple React app that displays a set of lottery balls generated randomically.
+A simple React app that displays a set of lottery balls generated randomly.